jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Note to the reader

-I used many images and videos throughout the book.
-My reasons are twofold: visuals help explain ideas, and they exemplify the life-changing flexibility and power that the internet has given to our way of life.
+As you've already seen, I used many images and videos throughout the book.
+I did so because visuals help explain ideas and they exemplify the life-changing power the internet has given to our way of life.
 Today, millions of regular people are communicating views, opinions, and information with no middlemen to control their messages.
 Not since the printing-press has information empowered ordinary people so much.
 These content creators and their audiences are doing historic work.
 Of course, all credit for the media goes to them.

-Also, I use pop culture references such as those of Star Wars, Star Trek, Harry Potter, and computer games (e.g., Civilization).
+Also, I use pop culture references such as those of Star Wars, Star Trek, Harry Potter, The Office, and computer games (e.g., Civilization).
 If you're not a fan, don't worry too much.
 If we were in Ancient Greece, I'd use Greek Mythology.
 If we were in Victorian Britain, I'd use Shakespeare.
 Using familiar stories is a more natural way to explain philosophy, politics, and in general, to relate to one another.
 Of course, all due credit goes to the media's owners.

 Also, I'm still getting reader feedback, so if you notice anything amiss, [please let me know](https://www.techvolution.io/contact/).